fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 Yes, I still believe in the American Dream.

 And yes, the American Dream was *absolutely* built on "welfare programs" and "balkanized ethnic ghettos".
 It was built by dirt poor Irishmen and wealthy industrialists.
-It was built by religious enclaves, penal colonies, farmer philosophers, inventors, and veterans.
+It was built by religious enclaves, penal colonies, farmer philosophers, passionate entrepreneurs, and misanthrope poets.

 It was built by all of us, rich and poor, immigrant and native.
 And those who try to cut out *any* of these groups that built America are themselves deeply unamerican.